Teradata/stampede/README.md

 * `stampede` - The "stampede" (workflow) driver script.
 It can be invoked manually or by `cron`.
 It has several options to configure behavior.
 Run `stampede --help` for details.
 * `env.sh` - Defines global shell variables.
 Start here for configuring behavior.
-* `common.sh` - Common `bash` functions used in several scripts.
+* `common.sh` - Wrapper around `bash` functions, etc. used in several scripts.
-* `date.sh` - A helper script to format dates and perform date arithmetic.
+* *numerous scripts* - The rest of the files in this directory are utilities usable in stampede Makefiles, etc. Scripts that end with `.sh` are used internally.

 ### Example Directory